 The Remarkable Replacement Army

 Stan Firth is a retired school teacher and church pastor.
-In a new book entitled 'The Remarkable Replacement Army' he uses a period in Norway's history as a model for survival when denominations fail.
+In a new book entitled 'The Remarkable Replacement Army' he uses a period in Norway's history as a model for survival when believers can't meet freely.

 article first published 01/05/2011

 updated 20/03/2021 and 10/05/2021

 We are now, in March 2021, moving into the second year of huge restrictions on gathering together as Christian believers.